Ranked #106 car in the UK · SUV · 5,374 units sold last year

 Forecourt score

-The Renault Austral holds its value about averagely and is cheaper to run than most.
-Its MOT-based reliability is excellent, 81 out of 100, ahead of 74% of the cars we track.
-On three-year value retention it ranks better than 43% of models.
+The Renault Austral holds its value well and is cheaper to run than most.
+Its MOT-based reliability is good — an MOT score of 73/100.
+On three-year value retention it ranks better than 83% of models.

 Pick your version